ibm-cloud-docs/key-protect/tutorials/secure-import.md

 In the following step, you create a
 [import token](/docs/key-protect?topic=key-protect-importing-keys#using-import-tokens)
-for your {{site.data.keyword.keymanagementserviceshort}} service instance.
+for your {{site.data.keyword.keymanagementserviceshort}} instance.
 By creating an import token based on a policy that you specify, you enable extra security for your encryption key while it's in flight to the service.